VoIP Hard Phones Vs Softphones: Which is best for your business?

 Graphical User Interface (GUI) of a Softphone App

-The typical examples of VoIP softphones would be Skype, Whatsapp, and Zoom.
+Typical examples of VoIP softphones are Skype, WhatsApp, and Zoom.
 Once you install an app, you can call, text, or video conference with the contacts in your network.

-However, the communications via these applications are just limited to their networks.
-So these days, integrated softphone systems are on the rise, blending traditional telephones’ features and the convenience of modern softphones.
+However, communications via these applications are limited to their networks.
+So, these days, integrated softphone systems are on the rise, blending traditional telephone features with the convenience of modern softphones.

 The important features bundled in the integrated softphone systems can be listed as follows: